From UAE prodigy to starring for England, Mahika's meteoric rise

 My parents still live here, so it’s quite hard living away from them.
 So I miss them in England, I miss the home-cooked food and stuff like that.
 I miss the heat especially in England when it’s so cold in the winter and it’s dark at 4 pm.
 I miss that beautiful Dubai weather during that time.
 So I come here as much as I can, especially during the big holidays like Christmas.

-Q. You spoke about Anderson and Starc, amazing pace bowlers in men’s cricket.
-Do you have the ambition to become as big in international cricket as them?
+Q. You spoke about Anderson and Starc, two amazing pace bowlers in men’s cricket.
+Do you also have the ambition to become as big as them in international cricket?

 For me, the main priority is now to keep improving and getting better.
 I just want to become as good an athlete and as good a cricketer as I can be.
 I want to be a good bowler for England in years to come.